-The Board of Education or its designee or the district Procurement Officer may, after reasonable notice to the person involved and a reasonable opportunity for that person to be heard, either debar a person for cause from consideration for award of contracts for up to three years or suspend a person from consideration for award of contracts if there is probable cause to believe that the person has engaged in any activity that might lead to debarment.
+The Board of Education or its designee or the district Procurement Officer may, according to Policy CDA, either debar a person for cause from consideration for award of contracts for up to three years or suspend a person from consideration for award of contracts if there is probable cause to believe that the person has engaged in any activity that might lead to debarment.

-A suspension may not be for more than three months unless an indictment has been issued for an offense which would cause debarment, in which case the suspension shall remain in effect until after the trial of the suspended person.
+A suspension may not be for more than three months unless an indictment has been issued for an offense which would cause debarment, in which case the suspension shall, if requested by the District's attorney, remain in effect until after the trial of the suspended person.